Shabbin/Tutogoggy/README.md

 # Tuition Platform

-A full-stack tuition management and teaching platform with a clean separation between frontend and backend services.
+A full-stack tuition management and teaching platform with a clear separation between frontend and backend services.

 ## 🔗 Project Repositories
 - 🎨 Frontend: [Teaching Platform Frontend](https://github.com/YOUR_USERNAME/teaching-platform-frontend)